onzfonz/comp227/src/content/7/en/part7d.md

 }
 ```

-The syntax used above comes from JSX and it provides us with an alternative way of defining a React element for an HTML <i>div</i> tag.
+The syntax used above comes from JSX and it provides us with an alternative way of defining a React element for an HTML *`div`* tag.

 We can use [loaders](https://webpack.js.org/concepts/loaders/) to inform webpack of the files that need to be processed before they are bundled.